-School Librarians are adept at integrating curriculum, critical thinking, and inquiry based learning, and this is exactly what educational researchers have discovered is needed.
+School Librarians have been integrating curriculum content, critical thinking, and inquiry based learning for a long time, and this is exactly what educational researchers have recently discovered is needed.

 The Foundation for Critical Thinking describes a critical thinker as one who:

 - derives well-reasoned conclusions, tested for relevance

 - is open-minded, evaluating assumptions, implications, and consequences

 According to a recent article in The Hechinger Report, teaching critical thinking skills in isolation isn’t effective because students aren’t able to transfer skills between disciplines.
 Critical thinking is different within each discipline, so the skills needed for one subject area aren’t necessarily relevant to another subject area.
 Rather “the best approach is to explicitly teach very specific small skills of analysis for each subject.”

 And this is where content knowledge becomes important.
 In order to compare and contrast, the brain has to hold ideas in working memory, which can easily be overloaded.
 The more familiar a student is with a particular topic, the easier it is for the student to hold those ideas in his working memory and really think.
 (Jill Barshay, 9/9/19)

 ABOUT INQUIRY-BASED LEARNING

 The crux of inquiry based learning is to pique a student’s curiosity and motivate the desire for answers—it is self-directed, not teacher-directed.
 The numerous models for inquiry based learning take students step-by-step through the process, but we can consolidate them all into 4 basic stages:

 - Develop background knowledge & formulate focus questions